14x top things to do in Maastricht, The Netherlands

 Brewery Bosch

-This old brewery is a particularly interesting must-visit in Maastricht.
+Brewery Bosch is a particularly interesting must-visit in Maastricht.
 The brewery was founded in 1758 and is now an industrial monument.
-You can take an English spoken brewery tour and sample some of the beer, and local cheeses, afterwards.
+You can take an English spoken brewery tour and sample some of the beer and local cheeses afterwards.

 ‘t Wycker Cabinet

-Like I said, Wyck is probably my favourite neighbourhood in Maastricht and I love having lunch or a drink at ‘t Wycker Cabinet in the heart of the hood.
+Wyck is my favourite neighbourhood in Maastricht and I love having lunch or a drink at ‘t Wycker Cabinet in the heart of the neighbourhood.
 It’s a place where locals love to come, and you’ll find yourself surrounded by people speaking the (even for me) incomprehensible Maastricht accent.

 Brandweer kantine

-When discovering Sphinx quarter you simply hop by Brandweer kantine (the old firemen’s department canteen).
-The canteen still looks like it did in the 80s, including fabulous vintage furniture and it’s nice and spacious.
+When discovering Sphinx quarter you simply hop by Brandweer kantine (the old canteen of the firemen’s department).
+The canteen still looks like it did in the 80s, including fabulous vintage furniture, but with lots of plants and a good menu to choose from.
 There are also lots of tables outside, so grab a seat when the weather is nice.

 Bisschopsmolen